dqxy/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions allow login information to persist with a client so they do not have to re-enter their authentication for each request

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+A complex hash of the password is stored instead of plain text to thwart attackers

 - [ ] What does bcrypt do to slow down attackers?

+It has multiple rounds of hashing so if brute force were attempted it would take years with current processing power

 - [ ] What are the three parts of the JSON Web Token?

+The header, payload and signature

 ## Minimum Viable Product